Larry J. Young

-Larry J. Young is the William P. Timmie Professor of Psychiatry and Behavioral Sciences at the School of Medicine at Emory University.
-Dr. Young studies how genetic, cellular and neurobiological mechanisms regulate complex social behavior, including social cognition and social bonding.
+Larry James Young (June 16, 1967 – March 21, 2024) was an American psychiatrist who was the William P. Timmie Professor of Psychiatry and Behavioral Sciences at the Emory University School of Medicine.
+He was head of the Division of Behavioral Neuroscience and Psychiatric Disorders at Emory National Primate Research Center.
+Young studied how genetic, cellular and neurobiological mechanisms regulate complex social behavior, including social cognition and social bonding.
 His research focuses heavily on the roles of the neuropeptides oxytocin and vasopressin in regulating the neural processing of social signals and social attachment.

-Dr. Young has developed behavioral paradigms that are useful for screening drugs that enhance social cognition, and the development of novel strategies for drug discovery in the treatment of psychiatric disorders.
-Dr. Young is also the director of the Center for Translational Social Neuroscience (CTSN) at Emory University, which brings together scientists and clinicians in the Atlanta area who are focused on understanding and healing the human brain.
-Dr. Young's work has also been the subject of a National Geographic documentary.
+Young developed behavioral paradigms that are useful for screening drugs that enhance social cognition, and the development of novel strategies for drug discovery in the treatment of psychiatric disorders.
+Young was also the director of the Center for Translational Social Neuroscience at Emory University, which brings together scientists and clinicians in the Atlanta area who are focused on understanding and healing the human brain.
+Young's work has also been the subject of a National Geographic documentary.

 Early life

-Dr. Young grew up on a farm in a rural part of Georgia.
-Life in a rural town made it difficult of for him to access educational materials, so he spent most of his time observing the natural world.
-This experience formed his interest in the biological sciences.
-As an undergraduate, Dr. Young majored in Biochemistry, graduating from the University of Georgia in 1989.
+Young was born in Sylvester, Georgia, in 1967, and grew up on his family's peanut farm.
+Compared to the expanse of his scientific career, he had very little growing up.
+He kept many pets, such as a possum which he is said to have carried around on his head.
+Through these childhood experiences, he became interested in the biological sciences.
+Initially he thought of becoming a veterinarian, but then switched to medicine after discovering an interest in genetics.
+As an undergraduate, Young majored in Biochemistry, graduating from the University of Georgia in 1989.
 He went on to pursue his Ph.D at the University of Texas at Austin, graduating in 1994 with a degree in Neuroendocrinology.
 He completed his post-doc studies at Emory University, focusing his research on the role and influence of genes in social expression.